Tsqaltubo: Geography

 Prometheus cave is one of the longest caves in Georgia.
 Visitors can see halls of Argonauts, Colchis, Medea, Love, and Prometheus and of Iberia, the excursion can be finished by foot or by a 15-minute boat ride an underground river.

 Sataplia reserve is known for its footprints of dinosaurs.
 The reserve also has a karst caves.
 There is a transparent platform that gives views of the area.

 Architecture

 Another factor in Tskaltubo is its architecture which is basically a synthesis of Stalinist period classical style and of Georgian ethnic decor with Gothic and Roman features.
+The town itself contains 22 unique sanatoriums in a diverse mixture of architectural styles.
+Several of the buildings were constructed by German prisoners of war, including the Hotel Tskaltubo Spa and Resort, built in 1948.